 To achieve this space-saving miracle when you’re adding a new favourite, just delete everything inside the name box.

-The same can be done for existing bookmarks.
+The same can be done for existing favourites.
 Just right-click on one of them, left-click EDIT, then delete everything in the NAME box.

 When you’re trying to manage your overcrowded Favourites Bar, reducing them to be simply company logos will create a whole lot of extra space.